0xradical/pgdiff/README.md

 structural components of a postgres database: aggregates, composites, domains, enums, functions, tables, views, extensions, roles and schemas.

+## Motivation

+Image you keep a structure.sql file that describes your database structure.
+This tool is responsible for, given a change in this structure.sql file, generate the corresponding DDL statements, when run in the target database, applies the changes that match the updated structure.sql.

 ## Getting Started

 In order to use and test this tool, I've set up docker compose files that